telerik/uwp-docs/cloud-integration/google-cloud/cloud-storage.md

     }

-> the Example uses verification through a JSON string, however, there are different options.
+> The example uses verification through a JSON string, however, there are different options.
 Please read the [Setting Up Authentication for Server to Server Production Applications](https://cloud.google.com/docs/authentication/production) article.

-All that is left now is to set the DataContext of the MainPage and run the application
+All that is left now is to set the DataContext of the MainPage and run the application.

 #### __[C#] Example 3: Set the DataContext__